Skip to content

-Why businesses are moving away from the monolith
+Why businesses reject the monolith

 Microservices stand in sharp contrast to monolithic applications.
-Rather than all operations running inside a single application, a microservice approach breaks things down into multiple discrete processes (or services), with each individual service performing or supporting a distinct functional set.
+Rather than all operations running inside a single application, a microservice approach breaks things down into multiple discrete processes, or services.
+Each individual service performs or supports a distinct functional set.
+The model creates a set of autonomous services that work together, organized around a business domain.

 So microservices are basically SOA?